2020 UCF Knights football team

 The 2020 UCF Knights football team represented the University of Central Florida (UCF) during the 2020 NCAA Division I FBS football season.
 The Knights were led by third-year head coach Josh Heupel and played their home games at Bounce House in Orlando, Florida.
 They competed as members of the American Athletic Conference.
 The Knights finished the regular season 6–4 (5–3 conference) and notably did not have any games of their revised schedule postponed or canceled due to the COVID-19 pandemic.

 The Knights were invited to the 2020 Boca Raton Bowl, which they lost to BYU.
 It was the program's fifth consecutive season playing in a bowl, the longest streak in program history.
 On January 27, 2021, head coach Josh Heupel departed for Tennessee.

-Previous season

-After consecutive undefeated regular seasons in 2017 and 2018, the Knights were looking for their third consecutive conference championship, and third consecutive appearance in a New Year's Six bowl game.
-However, they suffered three road losses (by a combined total of 7 points) to finish 10–3 and in second place in the American Athletic Conference East Division.
-The Knights were invited to the Gasparilla Bowl where they defeated Marshall by the score of 48–25.
-At season's end, they ranked 24th in both final polls.

-UCF finished the 2019 season riding a 21-game home winning streak at Spectrum Stadium.
-The team also enters the 2020 season on an active streak of 39 consecutive games scoring at least one passing touchdown and one rushing touchdown, the longest such streak in the nation.

 Preseason

 Spring game

-The 2020 UCF Spring game was originally scheduled for Saturday April 4, 2020 at Spectrum Stadium.
+The 2020 UCF Spring game was originally scheduled for Saturday April 4, 2020 at the Bounce House.
 However, the game was postponed indefinitely on March 16 due to the COVID-19 pandemic.